Miles Swaim is the co-founder of OC Recycled Furniture. He is a serial entrepreneur with over a decade of business startup experience.

 - Access to a pickup truck or vehicle capable of hauling a couch

 - A phone (text capabilities recommended) and a computer with internet

 - Ability to lift 50+ pounds

 - Someone who can help out with pickups and unloading

 - Some pocket cash to make your first purchase (no more than $50 should be needed)

 The first thing you have to do is buy a couch for a good price.
 This is one of the more difficult areas of the process (good to get the hard part out of the way, right?).

-You will be using Craigslist for both the buying and the selling as this is a thriving marketplace on both sides.
-The first step will be learning what is in your area with regards to product and prices (market research).
+You will be using Craigslist for both the buying and the selling, as this is a thriving marketplace on both sides.
+The first step will be learning what is in your area with regard to products and prices (market research).
 This will help you get familiar with the items that you will be looking to buy and sell.

-Go to the Craiglist site for your area so you can shop the products in your market.
-Every market is different so it's important that if you are in Florida, you are not researching products and prices in Wyoming.
+Go to the Craiglist site for your area so you can shop for the products in your market.
+Every market is different, so it's important that if you are in Florida, you are not researching products and prices in Wyoming.

 Go to the "Furniture" section under the "For Sale" category